Cabbage Egg Roll Bowls | Avatar: The Last Airbender Inspired Recipes

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-Avatar the last Airbender is hands down one of my all time favorite television shows and With a new avatar series on the horizon, I decided it was high time to dip my toes back into the world of bending.
+Avatar: The Last Airbender is hands down one of my all-time favorite television shows.
+With a new Avatar series on the horizon, I decided it was high time to dip my toes back into the world of bending.

 Today, we are heading to the city of Omashu to meet up with the Cabbage Merchant for a fresh cabbage egg roll bowl – hopefully his cart is in good standing today…